Faculty of Science

-Upon completing the B.Sc. study plan in pure chemistry, the learner will be able to:
+Upon completing the B.Sc. study plan in applied chemistry, the student will be able to:

-- Interact and communicate with people from same and other disciplines in a cooperative and benevolent manner.
+- Interact & communicate with people from same and other disciplines in a cooperative and benevolent manner.

-- Implement and preserve professional ethics in different sectors, academic or professional.
+- Implement & preserve professional ethics in different sectors, academic or professional.

-- Successfully pursue graduate study in different areas of chemistry at different university systems with no need for prerequisites
+- Successfully pursue graduate study in different areas of chemistry at different university systems with minimal prerequisites.

 - Undertake teaching duties in chemistry at all school system levels, including laboratory classes.

-- Undertake teaching duties in other relevant disciplines (math, physics and biology) at preparatory school levels
+- Undertake teaching duties in other relevant disciplines (physics and biology) at preparatory school levels.

-- Undertake university teaching assistance duties at university freshman level under supervision from other senior people.
+- Undertake university teaching assistance duties at university first-year level under supervision from other senior chemists.

-- Undertake instrumental analytical duties in hospitals, environment and chemical industry laboratories after suitable extra orientation and training to meet specific activities
+- Undertake professional duties in hospitals, environment and chemical industry laboratories after suitable extra orientation and training to perform specific activities.

-Use library and online resources in chemical literature
+- Use library & online resources in chemical literature.

 Coursework and Assessment